NuytsSiegmund/BlueCarbon_TidalRestrictions/README.md

 The dataset includes both known and newly detected tidal restrictions along the Victorian coastline, along with their assessed suitability for restoration.
 It provides a comprehensive mapping of potential sites for blue carbon ecosystem restoration through tidal reconnection.

+## Contributing
+🙌 You can get involved!
+Have you spotted tidal restrictions in Australia?
+Share your insights on this form and help us expand our efforts to identify sites for restoration! deakin.au/4c52zch

 ## File Format

 The data is provided in ESRI Shapefile format, including the following files: